Fair Graph Machine Learning under Adversarial Missingness Processes: Introduction

-\textbf{Fairness with missing sensitive attributes.} These studies are the most related to ours.
-One extreme assumption is the complete unavailability of sensitive information.
-For instance, \cite{hashimoto2018fairness} takes into account the worst-case distribution across a given group size, and \cite{lahoti2020fairness} adversarially reweighs training samples to optimize the average loss.
-In \cite{chai2022self}, a top $k$ average loss minimization scheme is applied for fairness.
-In \cite{zhao2022towards}, the correlation between the predictions and other features associated with sensitive attributes is minimized.
-Other approaches to achieve fairness are class re-balancing \cite{yan2020fair} and \cite{chai2022fairness} using soft labels from an overfitted teacher model.
-However, in practice, some sensitive information is often available and can significantly improve fairness \cite{chai2022self}.
-The above-mentioned models fail to utilize the accessible sensitive values.
-FairGNN \cite{fairgnn} assumes limited sensitive information and learns a fair GNN by predicting the missing values with an independent imputation model.
-FairAC \cite{guo2023fair} assumes that both node features and the sensitive attribute are missing for a subset of nodes, and utilizes only the observed sensitive attributes without applying any imputation.
-RNF \cite{du2021fairness} generates proxy annotations for missing attributes using generalized cross-entropy \cite{zhang2018generalized}.
-Similar to RNF, our approach (BFtS) handles completely or partially missing sensitive information.
+\textbf{Fairness with missing sensitive attributes.} One extreme assumption is the complete unavailability of sensitive information.
+For example, \citet{hashimoto2018fairness} considers the worst-case distribution over group sizes, \citet{lahoti2020fairness} reweighs training samples adversarially, \citet{chai2022self} minimizes a top-$k$ average loss, and \citet{zhao2022towards} reduces correlation between predictions and features associated with sensitive attributes.
+Other approaches include class re-balancing \citep{yan2020fair} and soft labels from an overfitted teacher \citep{chai2022fairness}.
+In practice, partial sensitive information is often available and improves fairness \citep{chai2022self}, but these models fail to leverage it.
+FairGNN \citep{fairgnn} assumes limited sensitive data and imputes missing values independently, FairAC \citep{guo2023fair} uses only observed attributes without imputation, and RNF \citep{du2021fairness} generates proxy annotations using generalized cross-entropy \citep{zhang2018generalized}.
+Similar to RNF, our approach handles completely or partially missing sensitive information.
 BFtS applies a 3-player scheme to minimize the maximum possible bias and outperforms FairGNN and RNF in terms of fairness $\times$ accuracy.
-Minimizing the maximum instead of the average risk, similar to our method, has been shown to achieve better guarantees \cite{shalev2016minimizing}.
-A similar minmax approach has been applied to maximize the robustness and accuracy of uncertainty models \cite{lofberg2003minimax,lanckriet2002robust,chen2017robust,fauss2021minimax}.
-In \cite{nguyen2017dual,vandenhende2019three}, a 3-player adversarial network is proposed to improve the classification and stability of adversarial learning.
+Minimizing the maximum instead of the average risk, similar to our method, has been shown to achieve better guarantees \citep{shalev2016minimizing}.
+A similar minmax approach has been applied to maximize the robustness and accuracy of uncertainty models \citep{lofberg2003minimax,lanckriet2002robust,chen2017robust,fauss2021minimax}.
+In \citep{nguyen2017dual,vandenhende2019three}, a 3-player adversarial network is proposed to improve the classification and stability of adversarial learning.